evilmurries/CST438_restaurant_service/README.md

 microservices.
 Restaurant service is a REST api that houses restaurant metadata and makes it accessible via json responses.

+Libera was developed by:

+* Mark Mariscal
+* Wais Robleh
+* Christopher Piwarski

 ## Usage

 * The restaurant microservice should be the first service ran when testing